visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 """""""
-If access to the compute nodes on your remote cluster is controlled by a gateway computer, then check the **Use gateway** checkbox, and enter the fully qualified name of the gatweway computer in the text field.
+If access to the compute nodes on your remote cluster is controlled by a gateway computer, then check the **Use gateway** checkbox, and enter the fully qualified name of the gateway computer in the text field.
 In order for VisIt to tunnel SSH connections through the gateway computer, passwordless-ssh needs to be set up from the gateway computer to the hose where you ultimately want to run VisIt.
 See :ref:`SettingUpPasswordlessSSH` for instructions on how